The Evolution of Transmissions

 Share Post:

 Ever since automobiles were invented in the late 1800s, transmissions have been spinning our wheels and helping us travel from one place to the next.
 Over the years, refinements in materials, manufacturing and automotive engineering have steadily developed transmissions, turning them into the precision driveline equipment we know today.
-But cars and other vehicles weren’t always so easy to drive, and early transmissions lacked the refinement of their modern equivalents.
-Below, we will explore the history of vehicle transmissions and how we got from the era of the horse and cart to modern, high-performance gearboxes.

 Early Transmissions